timschneeb/GalaxyBudsClient/GalaxyBudsPlus_HiddenDebugFeatures.md

 ## Galaxy Buds+ Debug Features

-Random findings that were **not** referenced in the official Android app and only known to the Samsung team.
+Random findings that were **not** referenced in the official Android app and are only known to the Samsung team.
 Until now, at least.

 All of these messages can be transmitted/received using the built-in data stream inspector of the Unofficial Buds Manager (see Settings > Enter developer mode).